 Well, ASA is pricey.
 Also, it gives off fumes that can be hazardous to your health.
 We’d recommend opening all the windows in your printing room, and perhaps even wearing a mask, just to be safe.
 With a transition temperature of around 210°F, you’ll also need to run your extruder pretty hot.

 There are as many different filaments as there are printers, and it’s not always easy to keep up to date with recently released materials.
-However, we hope that this guide has shed a little light on all the products that are available and given you some ideas for your next prints.
+However, we hope that this guide has shed a little light on all the products that are available and given you some fresh ideas for your next prints.